Donna Jones (British politician): Political career

 Jones was a councillor for Hilsea on Portsmouth City Council from 1 May 2008 to 6 May 2021.
 From June 2014 to June 2018, she was Leader of the council, taking over from Gerald Vernon-Jackson, a Liberal Democrat, when there was a change of political control.
 He returned to the job in 2018.

 While she was leader of the Conservative administration at Portsmouth council, Jones advised Portsmouth F.C. as strategic stadium development consultant.
 The council also launched an energy company, Victory Energy, which entered into a £100,000 sponsorship deal with Portsmouth F.C.
 In 2020 Victory Energy was wound up with losses of £3.5 million, following attempts by the council to sell the company.

 In the 2019 general election, while still serving as a councillor, Jones was the unsuccessful Conservative candidate in Portsmouth South.
 During the campaign, she received criticism from political opponents for flying in a plane over the constituency, with a banner attached stating "Vote Donna Jones - Get Brexit Done", instead of attending a candidates' hustings on climate change.

 Jones remained as a councillor and as leader of the Conservative group in Portsmouth until the 2021 Portsmouth City Council election on 6 May, when she stood down.
 However, in the 2021 England and Wales police and crime commissioner elections on the same day, Jones was elected as Hampshire Police and Crime Commissioner for Hampshire and the Isle of Wight.
 Jones was re-elected in the 2024 election.

-On 3 August 2024, in response to riots in some UK cities, she issued a media release which the Independent reported "appears to justify far-right riots", in which she said: "I've spoken to people from both sides of the spectrum and the only way to stem the tide of violent disorder is to acknowledge what is causing it", continuing, "Arresting people, or creating violent disorder units, is treating the symptom and not the cause".
-She also linked the disturbances to what she said is "mass uncontrolled immigration", and said that the rioters were seeking to "uphold British values".
+On 3 August 2024, in response to riots in some UK cities, she issued a media release which said the rioting had "escalated to a worrying level" and that "the behaviour of some of those protesting has been extremely violent, highly distressing and absolutely criminal".
+She also said: "I've spoken to people from both sides of the spectrum and the only way to stem the tide of violent disorder is to acknowledge what is causing it.
+Arresting people, or creating violent disorder units, is treating the symptom and not the cause".
+The Independent suggested that Jones "appears to justify far-right riots".
+She linked the disturbances to what she said was "mass uncontrolled immigration".
 This media release was subsequently removed from the Police and Crime Commission's website, having generated widespread criticism, including calls for Jones to resign.

 On 13 March 2025, she announced her plans to run to be the first Mayor of Hampshire and the Solent.